joernio/website/docs.joern.io/content/installation.md

 ./joern -J-Xmx30G"
 ```

-Note that when you run `importCode` to create a new CPG, Joern spawns a separate jvm with the same max memory value, i.e. the new process will consume additional memory.
+Note that when you run `importCode` to create a new CPG, Joern spawns a separate JVM with the same max memory value, i.e. the new process will consume additional memory.
 If you are importing a large codebase (and/or running into memory issues), you should exit joern and invoke the CPG frontend yourself.
 When running `importCode` you'll get some guidance on how to do that.

 ```java
 joern> importCode("/path/to/linux-kernel/linux-4.1.16")